theoutfield/sc_sncn_motorcontrol/module_hall/doc/index.rst

 This module provides a Service that will read and process the data coming from your Feedback Hall Sensor.

-This service can run independently but is meant to be used by the :ref:`Position Feedback Module <module_position_feedback>`.
+This service can run independently but is meant to be used by the :ref:`Position Feedback Module <module_position_feedback>` that is why it uses the same communication interface.

 The Hall Service should always run over an **IFM Tile** so it can access the ports to your SOMANET IFM device.